Skip to content

 1. 1 What’s the best way to get started?

 Once you know your child’s interests and desires, you can consider where they are developmentally in order to determine the best place to start.
-If they are not yet demonstrating some of the key social and emotional developmental capacities of a tween – like impulse control, perspective taking, introspection, or the ability to delay gratification – but are eager to engage with social media, you might want to start out with our Text With Your Child activity.
-This is a safe and effective way to Model responsible social media practices.
+If they are not yet demonstrating some of the key social and emotional developmental capacities of a tween – like impulse control, perspective taking, introspection, or the ability to delay gratification – but are eager to engage online, you might want to start out with our Text With Your Child activity.
+This is a safe and effective way to Model responsible practices.

-If your child is starting to show signs of developmental maturity, and they are expressing an interest in using social media, then maybe you and your child are ready to practice the Thumbs Down skills by using our latest activity: Build Your Trusted Team!
+If your child is starting to show signs of developmental maturity, and they are expressing an interest in interacting online, then maybe you and your child are ready to practice the Thumbs Down skills with you or a trusted community by using our activity: Build Your Trusted Team!

-2. 2 My child has been on social media for a while now.
+2. 2 My child has been interacting online for a while now.
 Is it too late to get started?

 It is never too late for your child to learn the Thumbs Down skills, and it is never too late for you to Speak Up about them!
-Even though your child has some experience with social media, the TDSU approach can give you the confidence that your child has the skills that they need to be responsible and independent online.
+Even though your child has some experience interacting online, the TDSU approach can give you the confidence that your child has the skills that they need to be safe and responsible.

 There’s not just one way to get started.
 At TDSU we provide a range of engaging activities and tips that are regularly updated.
 You know your child best.
 Maybe they are the kind of kid who would love to be involved in this process.
 If so, try out our Build a Trusted Team activity.
 Or maybe your child doesn’t want to hear about TDSU – that’s ok!
 You can try out our Permission Before Posting activity to model one of the skills you hope your child will learn.

-3. 3 My child doesn’t have social media, and I don’t intend to let them.
+3. 3 My child isn’t interacting online yet.
 Why would I need the TDSU approach?

 4. 4 I’ve completed the activities, now what?

 Learning takes practice and patience.
 A key component of the TDSU approach is that we provide ways for you to continue using the Speak Up methods to teach the Thumbs Down skills as your child practices with a small number of friends and family.
-The best way to keep up with new activities and tips is to subscribe to our newsletter or social media platforms.
-As your child gains proficiency in implementing the Thumbs Down skills you can consider broadening their access on social media and/or reducing your oversight, keeping in mind that they may make a mistake and need to go back to practicing in a small group setting.
+The best way to keep up with new activities and tips is to follow us on Instagram.
+As your child gains proficiency in implementing the Thumbs Down skills you can consider broadening their online access or reducing your oversight.
+Keep in mind that they may make a mistake and need to go back to practicing in a small group setting or increasing supervision.

 5. 5 Does TDSU provide information on how to use parental controls?